 Dog bites and dog attacks are preventable tragedies.
 Dog owners and keepers can, and should, take steps to prevent their animals from harming other people.
 When they don’t, it is important to know what to do and what your legal rights are.
-Learn about Georgia law here, and whether you need an attorney for your dog attack case.
+Our helpful Georgia Dog Bite Injury Guide: Dog Bite Laws Explained, can help you learn about the laws and your rights, and whether you need an attorney for your dog attack case.

 State of Georgia Law allows dog bite and dog attack victims to recover money from negligent dog owners and keepers.
 This is true when an owner or keeper knows of a dog’s vicious nature but fails to properly control the dog.
 It can also be true when the owner/keeper carelessly allows a dog to escape from his or her property.

 Georgia Dog Bite Injury Legal Guide: GA Dog Bite Laws

 Generally speaking, dog bite laws in Georgia are more friendly to dog owners than to dog bite victims, especially when compared to dog bite laws in other states throughout the country.
 Georgia Law O.C.G.A.
 51-2-7 specifically states:

 “A person who owns or keeps a vicious or dangerous animal of any kind and who, by careless management or by allowing the animal to go at liberty, causes injury to another person who does not provoke the injury by his own act may be liable in damages to the person so injured.”

 Georgia Law Holds a Dog Owner Responsible

 In 2012 the State of Georgia enacted the “Responsible Dog Ownership Law,” codified at O.C.G.A.
 4-8-1 through 4-8-33.
 This law provides some protection to the public as well as dog owners from injuries resulting from dog attacks.
 Georgia’s law provides some minimal standards but also allows counties and cities to have their own dog restraint and dog-bite ordinances.